 A gradual running-in of a new engine or POWER EXCHANGE engine is not necessary.
-Prolonged operation at light loads during the early life of the engine is not recommended.
+Prolonged operation at light load during the early life of the engine can cause lubricating oil to enter the exhaust system.
 Maximum load can be applied to a new engine as soon as the engine is put into service and the coolant temperature has reached a minimum of 60 °C (140 °F).
+The engine will benefit if the load is applied as soon as possible after the engine is put into service.